 Guide to Medical Malpractice Claims against VA Medical Providers/Facilities

 Medical negligence claims against the VA have been very challenging in the past.
-The caps (limits) on liability along with pretty severe restrictions on attorney fees made it economically infeasible to pursue these cases to trial.
-That has changed recently with amendments of the New Mexico Medical Malpractice Act.
-Specifically, caps on liability for medical negligence was capped at $600,000.00 for any negligence occurring prior to January 1, 2022.
-This cap was obscenely low and for serious injuries or death did not come close to compensating victims of VA medical negligence.
+The caps (limits) on liability, along with pretty severe restrictions on attorney fees, made it economically infeasible to pursue these cases to trial.
+That has changed recently with amendments to the New Mexico Medical Malpractice Act.
+Specifically, caps on liability for medical negligence were capped at $600,000.00 for any negligence occurring prior to January 1, 2022.
+This cap was obscenely low and, for serious injuries or death, did not come close to compensating victims of VA medical negligence.

 New $4 Million Cap on VA Medical Negligence Claims